Sylvia Rhone

-Sylvia Rhone (born March 11, 1952) is an American music industry executive.
-Since 2019, she is the chair and CEO of Epic Records, a label owned by Sony Music Entertainment.
+Sylvia Rhone (born March 11, 1952) is an American record company executive.
+She was the chair and CEO of Epic Records from 2019-2025.

 Rhone served previously in senior positions at Vested In Culture, Universal Motown, Elektra Entertainment Group, and Atlantic Records.

-In October 2004, Rhone was appointed president of Motown Records and executive vice president of Universal Records.
-Prior to her Universal Motown role, Rhone served as chairwoman and CEO of the Elektra Entertainment Group.
-Rhone's appointment in 1994 as chairwoman and CEO of EEG established her as the only African American and the first woman in the history of the recording industry to attain such a title.
+She was the first female and firstAfrican American to serve as chair and CEO of a major label.

 Early life and education

 Born in Philadelphia, Pennsylvania on March 11, 1952, and raised in Harlem, New York, Rhone has cited her early exposure to seminal R&B shows at the Apollo Theatre as pivotal to her belief in music as an inspirational force.
 She cited influences in R&B such as Aretha Franklin and Ella Fitzgerald.
 In addition to R&B, Rhone also enjoyed rock music through artists like Jimi Hendrix and Janis Joplin.
 Accepted at the Wharton School at the University of Pennsylvania, Rhone graduated with a B.S. in Economics.